-We can't just stop mailing.
-And if we change our approach, we don't have to.
-But I agree with Craig that we can't continue like this.
+We can’t just stop asking for help.
+And if we change our approach, we don’t have to.
+But I agree with Craig that we can’t continue like this.
 We need to stop the more egregious examples of bad practice that turn donors off.

-And in their place, we should perhaps adopt some of the techniques used by the more sensible herders who decide to effectively manage a dwindling resource.
+And in their place, we should perhaps adopt some of the techniques used by the more sensible herders who decide to effectively manage a finite resource.